xororz/web-realesrgan/README.md

 # web-realesrgan

-Run Real-ESRGAN in the browser with tensorflow.js
+Run Real-ESRGAN/Real-CUGAN in the browser with tensorflow.js

 ## Usage